-Cardiac imaging not useful for screening healthy athletesSeptember 11th, 2013 in Cardiology /
+Cardiac imaging not useful for screening healthy athletesSeptember 11, 2013 in Medicine & Health / Cardiology

 (HealthDay)—The prognostic value of using cardiac imaging to screen healthy athletes is uncertain, according to research published in the Sept.
 1 issue of the Journal of the American College of Cardiology: Cardiovascular Imaging.